syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Exporting.md

 Pivot grid provides support to export its contents to Word.
 Users can export the data from the pivot grid control to the Word document for offline verification and/or computation.

-The following references need to be added to the application to achieve this support.
+The following reference needs to be added to the application to achieve this support.

 * Syncfusion.PivotConverter.Windows